Wound Ballistics: Entry Wounds, Exit Wounds and Cavitation

 The forensic implication is direct: a wound track that appears to end prematurely, or that shows multiple diverging damage channels beyond a bone, should trigger a full radiological survey before dissection.
 The Indian CFSL post-mortem protocol mandates full-body radiograph before dissection in all gunshot deaths, consistent with the FBI protocol and the UK Home Office Science Group standard (HOSDB 60/05).
 This step identifies secondary bone fragments and retained bullet components before they are disturbed by dissection.

 DiMaio's Gunshot Wounds and Spitz and Fisher's Medicolegal Investigation of Death are the two most commonly cited reference texts in gunshot wound expert testimony internationally.
-DiMaio, a former Chief Medical Examiner for Bexar County, Texas, grounded his work in thousands of post-mortem examinations and in systematic gelatin studies conducted with the Wound Ballistics Research Laboratory at the Army's Letterman Army Institute of Research.
+DiMaio, a former Chief Medical Examiner for Bexar County, Texas, grounded his work in thousands of post-mortem examinations and in gelatin data from the Wound Ballistics Laboratory at the Army's Letterman Army Institute of Research, where Dr. Martin Fackler served as founder and director from 1981 to 1991 and developed the 10% ballistic gelatin standard.
 Spitz and Fisher's text, now in its fourth edition, is a multiauthor reference covering all aspects of medicolegal death investigation, with the gunshot wound chapters representing the consensus view of the US medical examiner community.

 The UK's analogous reference is the Forensic Pathology chapter of Knight's Forensic Pathology (fourth edition, CRC Press, 2016, edited by Saukko and Knight), which explicitly cross-references DiMaio and adapts the US classification system for UK coronial and Crown Court contexts.
 The German-language reference used in EU continental forensic medicine is Sellier and Kneubuehl's Wundballistik und ihre ballistischen Grundlagen, with the English translation serving as the secondary source in Germany, Austria, Switzerland, and the Netherlands.